Alberto Adriani Municipality

+Climate

+El Vigia experiences a tropical rainforest climate (Köppen: Af) characterized by consistently hot temperatures and abundant rainfall throughout the year.
+The total annual precipitation is 2089.5 millimeters (82.27 inches).
+El Vigia experiences precipitation peaks from April to May and October to November.

 Demographics

 The Alberto Adriani Municipality, according to a 2007 population estimate by the National Institute of Statistics of Venezuela, has a population of 128,222 (up from 109,215 in 2000).
 This amounts to 15.2% of the state's population.
 The municipality's population density is 187.7 PD/sqkm.